lognoz/puppet-freebsd-workstation/README.md

   for dialog.
 Most pkg operations offer a yes/no
   question, showing the default as a capital letter.
   Being conservative, pkg normally defaults to no.
-  Default: true

   `autoclean` — Type: *boolean* — Default: *true*
   Boolean used to automatically clean out the content of
-  pkg cache after each non dry-run call to 'pkg install'
+  pkg cache after each non dry-run call to *pkg install*
-  or 'pkg upgrade'.
+  or *pkg upgrade*.
-  Default: true

 #### Requires:
   Class workstation